Trivernis/snekdown/README.md

 !(url)[metadata]
 ```

 When generating the html file the images are base64 embedded.
+To turn off this behaviour
+set the config parameter `embed-external` to `false`.

 ### Quotes